tomlurge/visionion/README.md

 _Nodes_ are all the actors that form the network.
 Nodes encompass clients, bridges and relays.
 _Clients_ are the end users, connecting to the Tor network to anonymously use the internet.
+_Servers_ are everything except clients.
+Servers encompass relays and bridges.
 _Bridges_ are the nodes that clients connect to to circumvent attempts to block access to Tor.
 _Relays_ are the nodes that form the actual Tor network which provides anonymity.
 Relays encompass guard nodes, middle nodes, exit nodes and directory nodes.